ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 Open the desired dedicated host details page, and click **Create pool** to open the **Create new shared processor pool** page.
 Follow the instructions in [Managing shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP) page for detailed instructions.

-When you use dedicated host, the SPPs deployed on them are not billed for the reserved capacity.
+When you use dedicated host to deploy the SPPs, the SPPs are not billed for the reserved capacity.

 ## Releasing a dedicated host
 {: #release-dh}